 In reality — many of these services lacked staying power.
 Two of them were shuttered by freelancers who got bored; one was quickly acquihired and succumbed to bitrot; others scuttled along in various degrees of non-success.

-Buttondown, mean was growing.
+Buttondown, meanwhile was growing.
 Slowly, slowly, it grew, customer by paying customer.
 It had time on its side: I had zero burn, it wasn't my full time job (and thus I didn't need to pay myself), and I had no investors to answer to.

 Moreover, many of the things functions that Buttondown relied on (word of mouth marketing; beneficial unit cost economics that come from SMTP; SEO juice) all benefited from wall clock time.

 Five years passed.
 I hacked on the product with a dogged sense of preserverance and faith.
 Some months were "good months" (no churns, two paid new users); some months were good months (competitor shuts down).